PaddlePaddle/Paddle/doc/design/float16.md

 float16 float_to_half_rn(float f);  // convert to half precision in round-to-nearest-even mode float half_to_float(float16 h);
 ```
 which provides one-to-one conversion between float32 and float16.
 These twos functions will do different conversion routines based on the current hardware.
 CUDA/ARM instrinsics will be used when the corresonding hardware is available.
-When the hardware falls back to non-ARM cpu, software emulation will be performed to do the conversion.
+If the hardware or compiler level does not support float32 to float16 conversion, software emulation will be performed to do the conversion.

 ## To do
 After float16 class is available, some of the future items are below: